CosmWasm/cw-template/README.md

 clients.
 You can generate this schema by calling `cargo schema`, which will output 4 files in `./schema`, corresponding to the 3 message types the contract accepts, as well as the internal `State`.

+These files are in standard json-schema format, which should be usable by various client side tools, either to auto-generate codecs, or just to validate incoming json wrt. the defined schema.

 ## Preparing the wasm for production